Mixing CBD with alcohol isn’t a good idea.

 CBD ‘encourages’ the ECS to produce more of its endocannabinoids while slowing their breakdown.
 Since more cannabinoids are circulating in your bloodstream, the body can efficiently return to homeostasis.

-Alcohol ruins the effort you put in leveling the endocannabinoid deficiencies.
+Alcohol ruins the effort you put into leveling the endocannabinoid deficiencies.

 Why Mixing CBD and Alcohol Isn’t A Good Idea